OlgaKt/git_assignment/README.md

 7. They will need to accept the invitation to become a collaborator

 e.
 What is the difference between git and GitHub?
+Git is a local version control system that is used for tracking changes in source code during software development.
+It allows users to create branches, make changes, commit those changes, merge branches, and revert to previous versions.
+GitHub is a web-based platform built around Git.
+It allows users to share their code, collaborate with others, and contribute to open-source projects.

 f.
 What does git diff do?
+It allows to compare files

 g.
 What is the main branch?
 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?